Jai2899/jaya-sriram-ganeshna-portfolio/README.md

   - Multiple entry points to sections

 * 👨‍💻 **Interactive Sections**
-  - Hero section with animated text and social links
+  - Home section with animated text and social links
   - About section with professional introduction
   - Experience timeline with detailed cards
   - Project showcase with tech stack